 Everyone in Finland can enjoy outdoor pursuits regardless of who owns or occupies the land.
 You do not need the landowner’s permission, and there is no charge for the use.
 However, you must not damage the environment or disturb others while exercising public access rights.

-In national parks there are also unlocked wilderness cabins which are open to anyone.
+In national parks, there are also unlocked wilderness cabins that are open to anyone.
 Respect the unwritten rules: clean after yourself, keep things tidy, and replace what you use (e.g. chopped firewood).
 Wilderness huts are not for commercial use, and the bed (a wooden bunk) is always to be offered for the one arriving last.

 Enjoy your rights!